schranz-templating/templating/README.md

 a specific one and want to support multiple (e.g.: `Mezzio`, `Laminas`, `Yii`, ...).
 A TemplateRendererInterface can help it make the integration of every Template engine easier.
 And even allow to easier upgrade Legacy projects to newer Frameworks as not the whole templates need to be migrated.
-But also major frameworks like `Symfony` and `Laravel` could benifit from supporting a more secure Template engine like [`Latte`](https://latte.nette.org/).
+But also major frameworks like `Symfony` and `Laravel` could benefit from supporting a more secure Template engine like [`Latte`](https://latte.nette.org/).

-But not only Framework can benefit from a general TemplateRendererInterface, a common interface also allows **CMS** like [`Sulu CMS`](http://github.com/sulu/sulu), [`Typo3`](https://github.com/TYPO3/typo3), ... and more allow to give the Frontend Developer the full Freedom how to write their Templates.
-Specially as CMS today allow to provide Content via JSON and render there website via React, Angular, Vue, ... they should also be free to render their website via Twig, Blade, Latte, ... or whatever Template engine they prefer.
+But not only Framework can benefit from a general TemplateRendererInterface, a common interface also allows **CMS** like [`Sulu CMS`](http://github.com/sulu/sulu), [`Typo3`](https://github.com/TYPO3/typo3), ... and more allow to give the Frontend Developer the full freedom how to write their Templates.
+Specially as CMS today allow to provide Content via JSON and render a website via React, Angular, Vue, ... they should also be free to render their website via `Twig`, `Blade`, `Latte`, ... or whatever Template engine they prefer.

-Beside Framework and CMS a general TemplateRendererInterface also helps Library Authors to integrate their library easier into different Frameworks.
-E.g. a mail library like `symfony/mailer` which provides a `TemplatedEmail` class could be changed to render the email body via a TemplateRendererInterface.
-And so could be used also to render emails with `Blade`, `Latte` and not only `Twig`.
+Beside Frameworks and CMSs a general TemplateRendererInterface also helps **Library Authors** to integrate their library easier into different Frameworks.
+E.g. a mail library like `symfony/mailer` which provides a `TemplatedEmail` class could be changed to render the email body via the `TemplateRendererInterface`.
+And so could be also be used to render emails with `Blade`, `Latte` and not only `Twig`.
 Which make it easier to use this component also in other Frameworks.
-Also other functionality like `inky` or `inline_css` functionality could be provided to every Template Engine via an adapter pattern.
+Also, other functionality like `inky` or `inline_css` functionality could be provided to every Template Engine via an adapter pattern.
+Even Controllers can more easily be provided by Libraries as they would no longer need to be written for all Frameworks template engine.

-I think a common `TemplateRendererInterface` would be a great addition to the PHP ecosystem and would make it easier to use different PHP Libraries, Framework and CMS with the Template Engine somebody prefers.
+I think a common `TemplateRendererInterface` would be a great addition to the PHP ecosystem and would make it easier to use different PHP Libraries, Framework and CMS with the Template Engine somebody prefers and even make Project upgrade and Framework changes easier.

 ## Different to exist Abstractions